-When B is less than -0.5, all the samples are detected as N, and both the TPR and FPR are 0.
+When B is at its minimum, all the samples are detected as N, and both the TPR and FPR are 0.
 As B increases both the TPR and FPR increase.
 Normally TPR should rise monotonically with FPR.
 If TPR and FPR are equal, then the detector is no better than chance.